The Harmonic Quantum Szil\'ard Engine: Introduction

 \section{Introduction}

 The concept of Maxwell's demon has occupied a key place in the history of physics, sitting at the intersection of thermodynamics, information theory and computing.
 Originally merely a thought experiment, advances in nanotechnology have recently brought the demon into the experimental domain.
-In 1929, Leo Szil\'ard sought to simplify Maxwell's original conception with an imaginary device that became known as Szil\'ard's engine~\cite{1929ZPhy...53..840S}.
-It consisted of a single classical particle confined to a finite region of space (e.g. a rectangular box) and coupled to a thermal bath at temperature $T$.
-A demon determines in which half of the box the particle is located, and inserts a moveable barrier that can slide without friction within the box like a piston, in a such a way as to extract useful work $W = k_BT \ln 2$ from the (isothermal) Joule expansion of the single-particle ideal gas, without itself expending any energy.
-As a result of the manipulation, the entropy of the gas decreases by an amount $\Delta S = k_B \ln 2$, corresponding to a Shannon entropy of one bit.
+In 1929, Leo Szil\'ard sought to simplify Maxwell's original conception with an imaginary device that became known as Szil\'ard's engine.\cite{1929ZPhy...53..840S} It consisted of a single classical particle confined to a finite region of space (let us assume it to be a rectangular box) and coupled to a thermal bath at temperature $T$.
+A demon determines the location of the particle, and inserts a moveable barrier in the middle of the box that can slide without friction like a piston, in such a way as to extract useful work from the isothermal expansion of the single-particle ideal gas, without itself expending any energy.
+In the ideal limit, the amount of work extracted turns out to be $W = k_BT \ln 2$, where $k_B$ is Boltzmann’s constant, this being comparable to the average kinetic energy of a single molecule of gas.
+As a result of the manipulation, the entropy of the gas decreases by an amount $\Delta S = k_B \ln 2$, corresponding to a Shannon entropy of one bit,\cite{ShannonEntropy} defined as the reduction in uncertainty on inspecting the outcome of a process with probability 1/2, e.g. flipping an unbiased coin.
 The Szil\'ard engine has thus converted information about the particle's location into useful energy, showing that information can serve as a type of fuel.
-Several recent experiments have confirmed this prediction by demonstrating the conversion of information into work~\cite{KoskiEtAl14,SerreliEtAl07,ToyabaEtAl10}.
-In addition, biophysicists have identified many molecular machines that play the role of Maxwell demons in living organisms~\cite{BoelEtAl19}.
+Several recent experiments have confirmed this prediction by demonstrating the conversion of information into work, both in the classical\cite{KoskiEtAl14,KoskiEtAl15,KoskiReview,SerreliEtAl07,ToyabaEtAl10} and quantum regimes.\cite{CottetEtAl,NaghilooEtAl,CamatiEtAl} In addition, biophysicists have identified many molecular machines that play the role of Maxwell demons in living organisms.\cite{BoelEtAl19}